Vendetta300/Certifications-review/AWS Security SC02/README.md

 **Hints For The Exam**

 The exam lasts 180 minutes, so read each question very CAREFULLY and several times.
 Look at the key points in the question, because the details in the answers may depend on it.
 For any question you are not sure about, you can leave a review flag and come back to them later.
-I recommend watching this video on [YouTube](https://www.youtube.com/watch?v=jkJK1uKKYWw) before takeing the exam questions.
+I recommend watching this video on [YouTube](https://www.youtube.com/watch?v=jkJK1uKKYWw) before taking the exam questions.